SuyashLakhotia/RottenTomatoesCNN/README.md

 > The code for the model can be found in `text_similarity_cnn.py`.

-Model v3 uses the pre-trained word embeddings (with fine-tuning) as in v2.1, however, the input given to the network is not the `56 x 300` embedded matrix but rather a `56 x 18758` matrix where each word is represented by a vector that contains the cosine similarity of the word to every other word in the vocabulary.
+Model v3 uses the pre-trained word embeddings (with fine-tuning) as in Model v2.1, however, the input given to the network is not the `56 x 300` embedded matrix but rather a `56 x 18758` matrix where each word is represented by a vector that contains the cosine similarity of the word to every other word in the vocabulary.
 These similarity vectors are re-calculated at every iteration (using [this method](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py#L192)) as the embeddings are fine-tuned during training.

 This model has a lot of trainable parameters and is probably not practical but helps represent the words in a graph-like structure using slices of the graph's similarity matrix while retaining the 2D grid needed for convolution operations.